 recording the project Ghetto Gospel with in 92 (their name still appears listed in Volume One early tracklist circa Dec.
 93, cf. Honor Among Thugz).
 So maybe 2Pac was working on their project at that time, and

-"Thug 4 Life" could even be a reference track for them (maybe also "Ghost").
+"Thug 4 Life" could eventually be a reference track for them (maybe also "Ghost").
 A guy named Candyman 187 pretended that the

 Havenotz group was initially with him and Kadafi, if true,